 Can I transfer Mew from a Poké Ball Plus to Pokémon Sword and Shield?

 Yes, BUT (and this is a big 'but') only if you haven't previously claimed and transferred it to Pokémon: Let's Go Pikachu! & Eevee!.
-Assuming you have a freshly-purchased Poké Ball Plus that has never been registered to claim the Mew it contains (you might want to keep an eye out for those Black Friday sales), you can transfer this Pokémon into Sword and Shield assuming you have an internet connection, in much the same way as you unlock Mew in Pokémon: Let's Go Pikachu! & Eevee!.
+Assuming you have a freshly-purchased Poké Ball Plus that has never been registered to claim the Mew it contains, you can transfer this Pokémon into Sword and Shield if you have an internet connection in much the same way as you unlock Mew in Pokémon: Let's Go Pikachu! & Eevee!.
 Just remember, it's one or the other!

 You can claim your Mew by going to 'Mystery Gift' in the pause menu and connecting your Poké Ball Plus.